Thorium laser car. Yeah, right. November 11, 2013Posted by Maury Markowitz in Uncategorized.

 Cadillac originally formed back in 1902, and for their 100th anniversary celebrations, they commissioned a series of advertising and art projects over the next couple of years.

-Loren Kulesus, a designer of skateboards and guitars, drew up the design for the “World Thorium Fuel” concept car, which looks super cool like the rest of his work.
+Loren Kulesus, a designer of super cool skateboards and guitars, drew up the design for the “World Thorium Fuel” concept car, which looks super cool like the rest of his work.

 And to go with it, he said it would be really neato if the car lasted 100 years, you know, because it’s the 100th anniversary.
 So he put together a bunch of technobabble words like “thorium” and “laser” in the write-up.